Tinder partners with Centre for Social Research to add safety guide on its dating platform | Technology

 ''Dating apps are increasingly becoming a space where young adults feel comfortable expressing their gender and sexuality, compared to their offline interactions with friends and family.
 54 per cent of young LGBTQIA+ daters in India have 'come out' on a dating app before doing so in real life,'' she said.

-The app also has a feature which allows users to hide sexuality.
+The app also has a feature which allows users to hide sexual orientation, allowing users to hide their profile in countries while travelling where their dating preferences could put them at legal risk.

 ''Seven out of 10 young daters in India agreed that dating apps provide a platform for more freedom and self-exploration and have helped dismantle stereotypes and expectations surrounding gender, sex, and relationships,'' Dhar said.